qinxg/ExchangeSharp/README.md

 | Yobit            | x         | x           |           |
 | ZB.com           | wip       |             | R         |

-The following cryptocurrency services are supported:
-- Cryptowatch (partial)

 ### Notes
 ExchangeSharp uses 'marketSymbol' to refer to markets, or pairs of currencies.